-Now, that you have a clear knowledge about your Mission, Vision, Core values and Personal Brand Culture, the net step is to create a brand image that is consistent with all your platform.
+Now, that you have a clear knowledge about your Mission, Vision, Core values and Personal Brand Culture, the next stage on your journey to build a strong brand is to create a brand image that is consistent on all your platform.

 To get started, take a look at everything you’ve created so far, including your brand message, what kind of picture do you have in mind as you begin to imagine the person behind this brand?

 Ask yourself, does this picture clearly identify the image I’m creating?
 If it does, then go ahead and create real pictures that embodies that image you created.

 If you’re projecting yourself as a coach or someone with a solid formal experience, create a picture that is consistent with this image and then upload it on your platforms.
 Ensure that there’s consistency throughout the whole platforms.